-B19.
+- B19.
 The University operates a late submission window at all levels of study, whereby a student who has failed to submit a summative assessment by the published deadline may submit within a defined period for a capped mark.
-Late submissions will be accepted up to five working days after the deadline.
+Late submissions will be accepted up to seven days after the deadline.
 The mark for any assessment submitted during this period shall be capped at 50%.
-The overall course unit mark will not automatically be capped, and application of such a cap shall not be considered as a reassessment, nor shall it impact upon a student's reassessment opportunities elsewhere in the course unit.

-B20.
-Where, following a late submission, a student has approved Exceptional Factors that cover the original submission period, the mark for the assessment will revert to the original, uncapped, grade;
+The overall unit mark will not automatically be capped, and application of a late cap at assessment level shall not be considered as a reassessment, nor shall it impact upon a student's reassessment opportunities elsewhere in the unit. - B20.
+Where one part of an assessment with multiple submission points is submitted late, the late cap shall be applied to the full assessment. - B21.
+The late submission window does not apply to reassessments or to time-constrained assessments, such as exams or tests. - B22.
+Where, following a late submission, a student has an approved request for an extension that covers the original submission period, the mark for the assessment will revert to the original, uncapped, grade. - B23.

-B21.
 Students shall not be entitled to undertake reassessment in any element(s) with a capped mark of 50% applied as a result of late submission.

-Re-assessment
+Reassessment

-B22.
-With the exception of Master of Fine Art provision (detailed in B23 below), students shall always be required to undertake reassessment in course units in which they have not achieved a weighted average mark of at least 40%.
-Students shall also be required to undertake re-assessment in course units where they have a mark in the marginal fail category but where compensation cannot be applied.

-B23.
-Where a Master of Fine Art student fails one 60-credit course unit, they shall have the opportunity for re-assessment in that course unit.
-If the student fails both MFA-level course units, they will be awarded the fall back award of MA in the relevant subject to which they are entitled.
-B24.
-Where a student does not achieve a weighted average mark of at least 50% for a course unit, and cannot be considered for compensation, they shall be re-assessed only in those elements of assessment within a course unit that they have failed, except where the approved Programme Specification specifically prescribes otherwise.

-B25.
-For all re-assessment, the highest mark achieved for each element in any attempt should be used when calculating the new weighted average mark.

-B26.
-Where students have achieved a weighted average mark of 50% or higher in a course unit, they may not be re-assessed in any part of the course unit, except where the Programme Specification specifically prescribes otherwise or where there are approved Exceptional Factors as per Regulation B30.

-B27.
-Students shall have an automatic right to one opportunity of re-assessment in all course units.
-Students unable to redeem the initial failure following re-assessment will fail the programme and be withdrawn from the University.
+- B24.
+With the exception of Master of Fine Art provision (detailed in B25 below), students shall always be required to undertake reassessment in units in which they have not achieved a weighted average mark of at least 40%.
+Students shall also be required to undertake reassessment in units where they have a mark in the marginal fail category but where compensation cannot be applied. - B25.
+Where a Master of Fine Art student fails one 60-credit unit, they shall have the opportunity for reassessment in that unit.
+If the student fails both MFA-level units, they will be awarded the fall-back award of MA in the relevant subject to which they are entitled. - B26.
+Where a student does not achieve a weighted average mark of at least 50% for a unit, and cannot be considered for compensation, they shall be reassessed only in those elements of assessment within a unit that they have failed, except where the approved programme specification specifically prescribes otherwise. - B27.
+For all reassessment, the highest mark achieved for each element in any attempt should be used when calculating the new weighted average mark. - B28.
+Where students have achieved a weighted average mark of 50% or higher in a unit, they may not be reassessed in any part of the unit, except where the programme specification specifically prescribes otherwise or where the student is entitled to deferred assessment as per regulation B32. - B29.
+Students shall have an automatic right to one opportunity of reassessment in all units.
+Students unable to redeem the initial failure following reassessment will fail the programme and be withdrawn from the University.

-B28.
-The mark for any course unit in which a student is re-assessed shall be capped at 50%.

-B29.
-Where students fail a course unit that is an optional course unit within the programme on which they are registered, they may substitute for that course unit another optional course unit.
-The assessment status of the new optional course unit shall be the same as the original optional course unit.
-Students are entitled to substitute for an original optional course unit once only within their programme.
+- B30.
+The mark for any unit in which a student is reassessed shall be capped at 50%. - B31.
+Where students fail a unit that is an optional unit within the programme on which they are registered, they may substitute for that unit another optional unit.
+The assessment status of the new optional unit shall be the same as the original optional unit.
+Students are entitled to substitute for an original optional unit once only within their programme.